How to find a midwife

-Otherwise, one of the simplest options is to scroll the profiles of available midwives in your area here.
+I am currently on sabbatical for 2021 but you can scroll the profiles of available midwives in your area here.

 Asking for recommendations online, or from a new mother you know can be helpful, but keep in mind that midwifery care is highly relational, therefore different midwives will always be suited to different women.
 If asking for recommendations, ask from someone whose judgement you trust.

 Midwives often work closely with other health professionals in the community, eg: osteopaths, acupuncturists, homeopaths and GPs.
 If you are seeing another health professional whose philosophy appeals to you, ask for a recommendation.

 When contacting a midwife for the first time